VitorCora/MassDeployV1S-WP/README.md

 ![image](https://github.com/VitorCora/MassDeployV1S-WP/assets/59590152/4f2bcfac-9f3c-4098-bd17-4fc747f0af30)

-Access to Trend Vision One
+Working Trend Vision One tenant
 *Steps to the creation of the tenant on the the Step ##

-Upload the Linux agent to an AWS S3 bucket that can be accessed by the instances that will be protected *Steps to download the agent on the Step ####
+Upload the Linux agent to an AWS S3 bucket accessible to the instances that will be protected *Steps to download the agent on the Step ####
 * Steps to create and allow public access of the agent in the Step #####